The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/irus_fulcrum.md

-# Fulcrum
+# IRUS Fulcrum

 The Fulcrum telescope collects usage statistics for titles accessed via the [Fulcrum Platform](https://www.fulcrum.org/).
-Usage data is accessible through [IRUS](https://irus.jisc.ac.uk/r5/) in much the same way as the [OAPEN_IRUS_UK](./oapen_irus_uk.md) telescope.
+Usage data is accessible through [IRUS](https://irus.jisc.ac.uk/r5/) in much the same way as the [OAPEN_IRUS_UK](./irus_oapen.md) telescope.
 Unlike OAPEN IRUS UK, Fulcrum does not record sensitive IP address information.
 This makes dealing with the data much simpler.

 The earliest avaialable data for the Fulcrum platform is April 2022.
 It follows that all data is of [COUNTER](https://www.projectcounter.org/) 5 standard.